 David Curry, a spokesman for Open Doors USA, reported on the conflict, saying, “This isn’t one or two different attacks—this is a series of attacks, and it’s all around.
 ISIS is trying to get a foothold in this northern region of Mozambique.
 It’s complicated, of course, with all the different political stuff… but the gist of it is that Christians are really in the danger zone because the Islamic State group there has an ideology which justifies these attacks.”

 Johan Viljoen, the director of the Southern African Catholic Bishops’ Conference, also reported on the situation in Mozambique, describing the trauma experienced by women and children who are caught in the conflict.
-Very often, women and children in Mozambique, especially in war-torn Cabo Delgado, face sexual exploitation as the security situation across country remains volatile.
+Very often, women and children in Mozambique, especially in war-torn Cabo Delgado, face sexual exploitation as the security situation across the country remains volatile.

 Viljoen says, “It is prevalent.
 Since 2020 we have been receiving reports of women and children from whom sex was demanded in exchange for food rations.
 There have also been numerous reports of children being recruited by insurgents to fight.
 These reports have been regularly contained in reports by Human Rights Watch and Amnesty International.”